Deepender25/Readme-Architect-AI/docs/development/EMAIL_SETUP.md

 # Email Setup Guide for Contact Form

-This guide will help you set up the email functionality for your AutoDoc AI contact form.
+This guide will help you set up the email functionality for your ReadmeArchitect contact form.

 ## Prerequisites